node-m2m/m2m/Readme.md

 Create *distributed edge applications* where endpoints communicate through local area networks using tcp or udp protocol for a super-fast low latency edge computing environment.

-Combining *cloud* and *edge* distributed communications pattern in your application is seamless unlocking an unlimited potential on what you can do to meet your business goals.
+Combining *cloud* and *edge* distributed systems is seamless using node-m2m unlocking an unlimited potential on what you can do to meet your business goals.

 Access to endpoints is restricted to authenticated and authorized users only.